Genitive: Comae Berenices

 Between Boötes and Leo lies a fan-shaped swarm of faint stars that was known to the Greeks but was not classed by them as a separate constellation, being considered part of Leo.
 Eratosthenes referred to the swarm as the hair of Ariadne under his entry on the Northern Crown (Corona Borealis), but under Leo he said it was the hair of Queen Berenice of Egypt, which is how we identify it today.

-The group was first shown as separate constellation in 1536, under the name Berenices Crinis, on a globe by the German mathematician and cartographer Caspar Vopel (1511–61).
-He was followed in 1551 by the Dutch cartographer Gerardus Mercator, who termed the constellation Cincinnus or Circinnus.
+The group was first shown as a separate constellation in 1536, under the name Berenices Crinis, on a globe by the German mathematician and cartographer Caspar Vopel (1511–61).
+He was followed in 1551 by the Dutch cartographer Gerardus Mercator, who termed the constellation Cincinnus, a Latin word meaning lock of hair.
 In 1602 Tycho Brahe included Coma Berenices in his influential star catalogue, thus ensuring its widespread adoption.
-The constellation as envisaged by Vopel, Mercator and Tycho covers a much larger area than the nebulous mass described by Ptolemy, which is now known as the cluster Melotte 111.
+The constellation as envisaged by Vopel, Mercator, and Tycho covers a much larger area than the nebulous mass described by Ptolemy, which is now known as the cluster Melotte 111.

-Coma Berenices, the flowing tresses of an Egyptian queen, from the Uranographia of Johann Bode (1801).
-The ‘nebulous mass’ described by Ptolemy that formed the basis of the constellation is in the upper right part of the illustration, on the crown of the hair.
+Coma Berenices, the flowing tresses of an Egyptian queen, from Chart VII of the Uranographia of Johann Bode (1801).
+The ‘nebulous mass’ described by Ptolemy that formed the basis of the constellation (actually a scattering of faint stars) is in the upper right part of the illustration, on the crown of the hair.

 A hair-raising story

-Berenice was a real person who, in the third century BC, married her brother, Ptolemy III Euergetes, as was the tradition of the Egyptian royal family.
+Berenice was a real person who, in 246 BC, married her cousin, Ptolemy III Euergetes (Hyginus says she was his sister, but that was a different Berenice).
 Berenice was reputedly a great horsewoman who had already distinguished herself in battle.
 Hyginus, who deals with the star group under Leo in his Poetic Astronomy, tells the following story.

-It seems that a few days after their marriage Ptolemy set out to attack Asia.
+It seems that shortly after their marriage (Hyginus says a few days, but in reality it was a few months) Ptolemy set out to attack Asia on the Third Syrian War.
 Berenice vowed that if he returned victorious she would cut off her hair in gratitude to the gods.
-On Ptolemy’s safe return, the relieved Berenice carried out her promise and placed her hair in the temple dedicated to her mother Arsinoë (identified after her death with Aphrodite) at Zephyrium near the modern Aswan.
+On Ptolemy’s safe return the following year, the relieved Berenice carried out her promise and placed her hair in the temple dedicated to her mother Arsinoë (identified after her death with Aphrodite) at Zephyrium near the modern Aswan.
 But the following day the tresses were missing.
-What really happened to them is not recorded, but Conon of Samos, a mathematician and astronomer who worked at Alexandria, pointed out the group of stars near the tail of the lion, telling the king that the hair of Berenice had gone to join the constellations.
+What really happened to them is not recorded, but Conon of Samos (c.280–c.220 BC), a mathematician and astronomer who worked at Alexandria, pointed out the group of stars near the tail of the lion, telling the king that the hair of Berenice had gone to join the constellations.

-Chinese astronomers plotted 15 stars of the Coma Star Cluster which they called Langwei, a group of court officials that included various scholars, advisors and bodyguards.
-To the north was a single star called Langjiang, captain of the bodyguards, most likely Gamma Comae Berenices although it is also identified as 31 Com or even Alpha Canum Venaticorum.
-Beta, 37 and 41 Com formed Zhouding, representing a three-legged bronze food vessel (although an earlier tradition placed Zhouding in Boötes).
+Chinese astronomers plotted 15 stars of the Coma Star Cluster which they called Langwei, a group of court officials that included various scholars, advisors, and bodyguards.
+To the north was a single star called Langjiang, captain of the bodyguards, most likely Gamma Comae Berenices although it is also identified by some as 31 Com or even Alpha Canum Venaticorum.
+Beta, 37, and 41 Com formed Zhouding, representing a three-legged bronze food vessel (although an earlier tradition placed Zhouding in Boötes).